ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/temperature-conversion.md

 ## Project Goals

-This programming project invites you to combine what you learned about the basics of Python programming to implement a useful program that computes the average of all of the numbers in a file that is provided as input to a program.
-The program will input the numerical values in a file, iterate through them, and return the average (i.e., arithmetic mean) of all the values.
-Along with adding documentation to the provided source code, you will create your own Python functions that use both iteration constructs and conditional logic to implement a correct program that passes the test suite and all checks.
+This programming project invites you to combine what you learned about the basics of Python programming to implement a useful program that converts a temperature value between two different measurement scales, Celsius and Fahrenheit.
+The program inputs the temperature reading that it should convert and a configuration explaining whether it should convert from Celsius to Fahrenheit or from Fahrenheit to Celsius.
+Using these inputs the program performs the conversion and outputs it in the terminal.
+Along with adding documentation to the provided source code, you will create your own Python functions that uses both assignment statements and conditional logic to implement a correct program that passes the test suite and all of the checks.
 As you enhance your [technical skills](/proactive-skills/introduction-proactive-skills/), you will program with tools such as VS Code and a terminal window and the Python programming language and the Poetry package manager.

 ## Project Access